Skip to content

 6. USER PRIVACY.

-6.2 Without limiting Customer’s obligations under any applicable law, Customer shall not cause TD or the Platform to process or target personalized ads on the basis of: (a) any information regarding an individual user’s specific health condition or any information or inference regarding health that would be considered sensitive under: (i) the NAI Code in the US, or (ii) any applicable self-regulatory program, regulation or law anywhere else in the world; (b) any information associated with a persistent identifier that is: (i) from or about individuals Customer knows or should know are children (children being individuals less than the age at which targeted personalized ads are permitted as defined by law in any applicable jurisdiction, but in no event lower than 13 years of age), (ii) any information from inventory that Customer knows or should know is directed to children, or (iii) any user or audience segments directed at or identifying children; © any Directly Identifying Information; or (d) any other information that would be considered protected, sensitive, special, or similar under applicable local law or local self-regulatory program, such as PHI as defined under the Health Insurance Portability and Accountability Act of 1996.
-Customer shall not combine any TD Data or Business and Campaign Data with any Directly Identifying Information or use any TD Data or Business and Campaign Data to, or attempt to, directly identify an individual.
-Customer shall not use the Platform or any TD Data or Business and Campaign Data for any non-marketing purposes, including without limitation decisions relating to eligibility for, or pricing of, employment, credit, health care, insurance, housing, or education.
+6.3 Personalized Ads.
+Without limiting Customer’s obligations under any applicable law, Customer shall not cause TD or the Platform to process or target personalized ads on the basis of: (a) any information regarding an individual user’s specific health condition or any information or inference regarding health that would be considered sensitive under applicable law or self-regulatory program; (b) any information associated with a persistent identifier that is: (i) from or about individuals Customer knows or should know are children (children being individuals less than the age at which targeted personalized ads are permitted as defined by law in the applicable jurisdiction, but in no event lower than 13 years of age); (ii) any information from inventory that Customer knows or should know is directed to children; or (iii) any user or audience segments directed at or identifying children; (с) any Directly Identifying Information; or (d) any other information that would be considered protected, sensitive, special, or similar under applicable law or self-regulatory program (such as PHI as defined under the Health Insurance Portability and Accountability Act of 1996 in the US).
+Customer shall not combine any Services Data with any Directly Identifying Information or use any Services Data to, or attempt to, directly identify an individual.
+Customer shall not use the Platform or any Services Data for any non-marketing purposes, including decisions relating to eligibility for, or pricing of, employment, credit, health care, insurance, housing, or education.
 TD may restrict the data that it allows or makes available on the Platform in its reasonable discretion to protect user privacy.

-6.5 If Customer becomes aware that it or Reseller on its behalf provided to TD or caused TD to process any information in breach of this Section 6, Customer shall, at Customer’s sole cost, immediately notify TD and Reseller in writing and take all necessary steps to assist TD in responding to the breach by removing the data and doing anything else necessary to come into compliance.
+6.5 Notification.
+If Customer becomes aware that it provided to TD or caused TD to process any information in breach of this Section 6, Customer shall, at Customer sole cost, immediately notify TD in writing and take all necessary steps to assist TD in responding to the breach by removing the data and doing anything else necessary to come into compliance.
 TD may immediately suspend any of Customer’s use of the Platform or Services if TD reasonably determines that Customer has provided to TD or caused TD to process any information in breach of this Section 6.

 7. COMPLIANCE.

 9. DISCLAIMER.
-THE PLATFORM AND SERVICES ARE PROVIDED “AS IS” WITH NO WARRANTIES, REPRESENTATIONS, OR COVENANTS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, AND TD EXPRESSLY DISCLAIMS ALL WARRANTIES, INCLUDING MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NONINFRINGEMENT.
-TD DOES NOT MAKE ANY REPRESENTATIONS OR WARRANTIES REGARDING THE BENEFITS TO CUSTOMER FROM THE PLATFORM, OR THAT THE PLATFORM OR ANY INFORMATION PROVIDED BY INVENTORY PARTNERS AND/OR DATA PROVIDERS WILL BE ERROR-FREE, ALWAYS AVAILABLE OR OPERATE WITHOUT LOSS OR CORRUPTION OF DATA OR TECHNICAL MALFUNCTION.
+THE PLATFORM AND SERVICES ARE PROVIDED “AS IS” WITH NO WARRANTIES, CONDITIONS, REPRESENTATIONS, OR COVENANTS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, AND TD EXPRESSLY DISCLAIMS ALL WARRANTIES, INCLUDING MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NONINFRINGEMENT.
+TD DOES NOT MAKE ANY REPRESENTATIONS OR WARRANTIES REGARDING THE BENEFITS TO CUSTOMER FROM THE PLATFORM, OR THAT THE PLATFORM OR ANY INFORMATION PROVIDED BY INVENTORY PARTNERS, DATA PROVIDERS AND/OR OTHER THIRD PARTIES WILL BE ERROR-FREE, ALWAYS AVAILABLE OR OPERATE WITHOUT LOSS OR CORRUPTION OF DATA OR TECHNICAL MALFUNCTION.

 10. LIMITATIONS ON LIABILITY.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL TD OR ANY TD AFFILIATE HAVE ANY LIABILITY TO CUSTOMER UNDER ANY THEORY OF LIABILITY FOR ANY DAMAGES RELATED TO OR ARISING FROM CUSTOMER’S USE OF TD’S PLATFORM OR SERVICES PURSUANT TO THESE TOUS OR THE CUSTOMER AGREEMENT, INCLUDING, BUT NOT LIMITED TO ANY DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL, LOST PROFITS, LOSS OF BUSINESS OR GOODWILL, PUNITIVE, SPECIAL OR EXEMPLARY DAMAGES, WHETHER OR NOT SUCH DAMAGES ARE FORESEEABLE OR A PARTY HAS BEEN ADVISED OF THE POSSIBILITY THEREOF.

-11.1 Customer shall indemnify, defend and hold harmless TD and its directors, officers, employees , agents and affiliates, its and their respective successors, heirs and assigns (collectively, the “Indemnified Parties”) against any claim, liability, damage, loss or expense (including reasonable attorneys’ fees and costs) (“Liabilities”) incurred by the Indemnified Parties in connection with any third party claim arising out of or relating to (a) Customer or any Third Party’s breach of any terms of these TOUs; or (b) any advertisement or other material with which Customer or any Third Party uses on or in connection with the Platform (including the ads, landing pages and other materials of Customer and its Clients).
+11.1 Customer shall indemnify, defend and hold harmless TD and its directors, officers, employees , agents and affiliates, its and their respective successors, heirs and assigns (collectively, the “Indemnified Parties”) against any claim, liability, damage, loss or expense (including reasonable attorneys’ fees and costs) (“Liabilities”) incurred by the Indemnified Parties in connection with any third party claim arising out of or relating to (a) Customer or any Third Party’s breach of any terms of these TOUs; or (b) any Customer Materials or any data Customer or any Approved Third Party uploads, imports using the Services.
 The Indemnified Party will provide Customer with prompt notice of any claim (provided that the failure to promptly notify shall only relieve Customer of its obligation to the extent it can demonstrate material prejudice from such failure) and at Customer’s expense, provide assistance reasonably necessary to defend such claim.
 Without the Indemnified Party’s prior written consent, Customer shall not enter into any settlement or compromise that (i) would not fully absolve the Indemnified Party of liability; (ii) would contain any admission of or stipulation to any guilt, fault, liability or wrongdoing on the part of the Indemnified Party; or (iii) would restrict or limit the Indemnified Party’s business or operations.
 With respect to any data privacy, or other governmental or regulatory investigation or claim, TD shall have the option to have sole control of the defense and any settlement negotiations at the indemnitor’s expense.

 13. CONTRACTING ENTITY, GOVERNING LAW, JURISDICTION & NOTICES